Mohazz98/SEVASAKTAR_TASK_03/README.md

 * Customer Segmentation: Explore customer segmentation based on factors like gender and spending habits to tailor marketing strategies.
 * Referral Program Analysis: Gather more data on referral programs to evaluate their effectiveness and optimize incentives.
 * Customer Lifetime Value: Analyze customer spending patterns over time to identify high-value customers and implement loyalty programs.
-#### Limitations:

-The provided data is limited in scope and granularity, preventing deeper insights.
-Information on product categories, pricing, and marketing campaigns is missing, limiting a comprehensive analysis.
-Additional Considerations:

-To gain a more comprehensive understanding, consider incorporating data on product performance, marketing ROI, and customer demographics.
-Conduct further analysis to identify trends and patterns that can inform strategic decision-making.